marcusmchale/algrow/guide.md

 The scale and other pixel measurements including circle diameter etc. are not adjusted.
 As such scale and layout specifications should share the same downscale value as subsequent analyses.

+#### Denoise
+This is currently just a flag, i.e. no value is provided.
+When used at launch, the loaded image will be passes with skimage.restoration.denoise_bilateral with the following options: sigma_color=1, sigma_spatial=1, mode='edge'.